 The Student Center for Academic Achievement is located in the Upper Mall of the Library.
 Call (510) 885-3674 or visit its website for information regarding hours, specific tutoring times, workshop dates, event information, or to schedule a one-time appointment.

 Student Health and Counseling Services

 Student Health and Counseling Services hours of operations are Monday through Wednesday and Friday from 8:30 a.m. to 5:00 p.m., Thursdays from 10:00 a.m. to 5:00 p.m.
 Hours may vary during Summer term and semester breaks.
 Students can be seen on an appointment basis.
 Same day appointments are available for urgent needs.
 Limited services are also offered during semester breaks.
 Medical and counseling services are also available at the Concord Campus.
-After hours and weekend mental health phone crisis counseling is available by calling (510) 885-3735, and choosing option “2”.
+After hours and weekend crisis counseling is available by phone by calling (510) 885-3735, and choosing option “2”.
 For more information, please call (510) 885-3735 or visit www.csueastbay.edu/shcs.

-Funded by student health fees, SHCS provides an extensive array of outpatient health and mental health care services at no or low cost to students.
+Funded by student health fees, SHCS provides an extensive array of outpatient health and mental health care at no or low cost to students.
 General medical visits with board-certified, licensed medical doctors, nurse practitioners, nurses, and medical assistants for the care, evaluation, and treatment of acute illnesses and injuries, health education, and family planning are available.
 SHCS also provides confidential individual, couples, and group counseling.
 All counselors are licensed or pre-licensed professionals.

 Services offered at SHCS include:

 ||Reproductive Health Services*:

 |* Fees may apply